Send the link below via email or IMCopy

 4. I will have applied to do a TED Talk by August 2017

 For some it is important to have a reason/ purpose to achieve.

 It makes the rewards all the more satisfying....

 1. Understand and apply at least three of Professor Wiseman's motivational methods to your project/s

 2. Identify and explain how you will limit your own procrastination

 3. Demonstrate recall and application of information to your own planning and development

 You will now set yourself a few goals.

-Think about what you want to achieve between now and 10th June.
+Think about what you want to achieve between now and the end of this academic year.